-End of era beckons as Merkel says she will give up CDU party chair
+End of era beckons as Merkel says will not stand again as chancellor

 The move sets in motion the process for the CDU to settle on and groom Merkel’s successor.
 It caused the euro to fall briefly and German government bond yields rose.

-Stepping down as CDU chairwoman further undermines Merkel’s authority, which has been dented this year by the two regional election setbacks and a close ally losing his role as leader of her conservatives’ parliamentary group.
+Stepping down as CDU chairwoman further undermines Merkel’s authority, as she had previously said the party chair and chancellery should be held by the same person.

+Her authority has already been dented this year by the two regional election setbacks and a close ally losing his role as leader of her conservatives’ parliamentary group.

 Merkel has loomed large on the European stage since 2005, helping guide the EU through the euro zone crisis and opening Germany’s doors to migrants fleeing war in the Middle East in 2015 - a move that still divides the bloc and Germany.